-The audit team noted that official controls were generally being applied in a satisfactory manner in the two establishments audited.
-Records and associated paperwork relating to identification of non compliances during official control inspections were maintained by Laois County Council.
+The audit team noted that official controls were being applied in a satisfactory manner in the two establishments audited.
+Records and associated paperwork relating to identification of non compliances during official control inspections were well maintained by Limerick County Council.

-The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishments.
-Both establishments were operating, in general, at a standard required of an approved establishment, on the day of the audit, apart from some minor deficiencies which were identified in each establishment.
+The audit team were of the opinion that both establishments selected for on-site verification, were operating, on the day of the audit, in line with the requirements of the approval for the establishment, and in general, at a standard required for an approved establishment.

-The audit team noted that both FBOs were knowledgeable in relation to the non compliances and showed evidence of following up on NCRs identified during official control inspections.
+The audit team noted that both FBOs were very knowledgeable and showed evidence of following up on NCRs identified during official control inspections.